tolnaimicu/megawash-clash/README.md

 # MegaWash Clash 🧼🌀

-MegaWash Clash is a command-line card game written in TypeScript where washing machines battle it out using their RPM, energy rating, fastest program, and capacity.
-You play against bots, choose which feature to compete with each round, and try to outlast everyone.
+MegaWash Clash is a command-line card game written in TypeScript where washing machines battle using their RPM, energy rating, fastest program, and capacity.
+You play against bots, choose which feature to compete with each round, and try to outsmart the bots.

-It's designed to be fun, testable, and a bit retro — with a few added touches like CLI banners, tiebreakers, and a leaderboard.

 ---